Introduction

 whichever came first.

 In mid September 2009, after having been to Russia, Mongolia, China, Tibet, Nepal, Vietnam, Cambodia, Laos, Thailand, Malaysia and Singapore, I realised that a) and c) were just around the corner, so I booked a plane ticket, and headed back to Stavanger.
-I might sporadically update this blog still, but there won’t be much travelling happening until I head back to Malaysia in March to do my Scuba Diving Instructor’s course, and then to work as a dive instructor.
+After working intensively for four months, saving up money, I went to Bali in March 2010 to do my Scuba Diving Instructor Development Course, and then to Malaysia, to work as a dive instructor.
+October 2010 saw me returning to Norway, where I will stay until I’ve saved up enough money to keep paying my student loan for some time, while travelling around the world working as a scuba instructor.